raffaelj/eEKS/README.md

 This time I try to have a cleaner coding style, avoid any German language in the source code and translate it later with a language file.

+The code is based on lazy_mofo/datagrid with a lot of additions.

 ## Warning

 Don't use this software if you dont't know what's going on.
 Don't use it on a public available web server.
 It's in a very early state with no security features.
 I use it in a local environment with [XAMPP][4].

+## Version and license

+coming soon

 ## Features of eEKS